 You do not need to have both types of LPA.
-If you do choose to put both in place you can name different Attorneys for each form.
+If you do choose to put both in place, you can name different attorneys for each form.

-Registration of POA
+Registration of Powers of Attorney

-Anyone on whom notice of the application to register a power of attorney is served (including the donor) has the right to object to the registration on one or more of a number of specified grounds.
-If, however, there are no objections the Office of the Public Guardian generally register the power of attorney within six to eight weeks (although it can take longer).
+Anyone on whom notice of the application to register a Power of Attorney is served (including the donor) has the right to object to the registration on one or more of a number of specified grounds.
+If, however, there are no objections the Office of the Public Guardian generally register the Power of Attorney within six to eight weeks (although it can take longer).

 Fill in our online LPA Questionnaire and contact one of our specialist Lasting Powers of Attorney solicitors to make an appointment.